grahamhaug/LarionovLabComputationalScripts/TACC_Frontera/README.md

-Bash scripts for working on TACC's Frontera
+Bash scripts for working on TACC's Frontera HPC

 ### Setup Instructions: